Chubby Checker: 1950s–1960s

 Despite Checker's initial disapproval, he found follow-up success with a succession of up-tempo dance tracks, including "The Hucklebuck" (No. 14), "The Fly" (No. 7), "Dance the Mess Around" (No. 24), and "Pony Time", which became his second No. 1 single.
 Checker's follow-up "twist" single, "Let's Twist Again", won the 1962 Grammy Award for Best Rock and Roll Recording.
 A 1962 duet with Dee Dee Sharp, "Slow Twistin'", reached No. 3 on the national charts.
 Other substantial hits included "Dancin' Party", "Popeye the Hitchhiker", "Twenty Miles", "Birdland", "Loddy Lo", and a Christmas duet with Bobby Rydell, "Jingle Bell Rock".
-"Limbo Rock" reached No. 2 on 22–29 December 1962, becoming Checker's last top ten hit.
+"Limbo Rock" reached No. 2 on 22–29 December 1962, becoming Checker's last top 10 hit.
 Checker continued to have top 40 singles until 1965, his last being "Let's Do the Freddie" (No. 40), a variation on Freddie and the Dreamers' dance tune "Do the Freddie", with new melody and lyrics.
 Changes in public tastes, owing mostly to the British Invasion and counterculture era, ended his hit-making career.
-He spent much of the rest of the 1960s touring and recording in Europe.
+Checker spent much of the rest of the 1960s touring and recording in Europe.